How We Found the Root Cause of Our Baby’s Eczema

 So we were referred to a dermatologist who told us that he had eczema and was itching terribly.

-(After hearing this, my husband and I remembered that our son would lie on his back in his crib and rotate his arms around in a strange way around his face.
+(After hearing this, my husband and I remembered that our son would lie on his back in his crib and rotate his arms around his face in a strange way.
 Now we knew that he was itching horribly and trying to scratch himself.
-Oh the pain of parenthood–to know your child has been suffering and you didn’t know it and had done nothing to help him.)
+Oh, the pain of knowing your child has been suffering and you didn’t even know it.

 And on went socks on his hands when he slept to prevent him from scratching himself.

-(Part of that was to prevent infections and part is because eczema has an itch / scratch cycle that is important to beat.
-The more your itch, the more you scratch, and so on….
-Stop the scratching and some of the itching goes away.)
+Part of that was to prevent infections, and part is because eczema has an itch/scratch cycle that is important to beat.
+The more your itch, the more you scratch, and so on.
+If you stop the scratching, some of the itching goes away.

 With itching and sleepless nights.
 And the warnings on the cream’s insert were pretty frightening.